 Chemoradiotherapy works better than radiotherapy alone for people with stage 3 and 4 nasopharyngeal cancer, and for some people with stage 2.
-It is now regarded as standard treatment for people whose cancer is not an early cancer.
+The chemotherapy makes the cancer cells more sensitive to the radiotherapy.

-Unfortunately, chemoradiotherapy is an intensive treatment and not everyone is fit enough to cope with the side effects.
-You have some tests to see whether your general health is good enough to handle a full course of treatment.
+Chemoradiotherapy is an intensive treatment and unfortunately not everyone is fit enough to cope with the side effects.
+You have some tests to see whether your general health is good enough to be able to manage a full course of treatment.

 Radiotherapy to relieve symptoms (palliative radiotherapy)

-Your cancer may be causing difficulty in swallowing or breathing or causing pain in your bones.
-Radiotherapy treatment may relieve symptoms by shrinking the cancer.
+Your cancer may cause difficulty in swallowing or breathing, or pain in your bones.
+Radiotherapy may relieve these symptoms by shrinking the cancer.
 The cancer may grow back, but it could take a while to do so.